2 August, 2018

 79 rue des Archives, a new premises for the Fondation HCB

-The Fondation Henri Cartier-Bresson will open its new spaces in le Marais neighbourhood in Paris on November 6, 2018 with the exhibition Martine Franck.
+The Fondation Henri Cartier-Bresson unveils its new spaces in le Marais neighbourhood in Paris with the exhibition Martine Franck.

-The new building, at the 79 rue des Archives, will allow a street-level exhibition space doubled, and soon to be tripled.
-The facilities for receiving the public, school visits and persons with reduced mobility will be improved.
-The archives will be gathered and a research library will open.
+The new building, at the 79 rue des Archives, allow a street-level exhibition space doubled, and soon to be tripled.
+The facilities for receiving the public, school visits and persons with reduced mobility are now improved.
+The archives are gathered and a research library is open.
 The space designed by the Novo architectural agency establishes the Fondation Henri Cartier-Bresson in the cultural heart of le Marais, an outstanding area in Europe, enabling the Fondation to expand the scope of its endeavours for a growing audience.
 A new venue for photography, after fifteen years at the forefront since it opened in Montparnasse in 2003.

 Exhibition Martine Franck (November 6, 2018 – February 10, 2019)

 Martine Franck professed a wonder and celebration of life, a profound joy faced with humanity while at the same time ghting against exclusion with all the empathy she was able to show.
 A socially engaged photographer, Martine Franck became an activist for many of these causes she actively photographed.